-- Operations by each party must be incidental to or within the scope of another business conducted by such party. - Number of Part 91 dry lessees is limited (usually no more than 3-4 is recommended depending on relationship of lessor and lessees) to avoid issues with provision of common carriage. - Increased liability exposure for Part 91 lessee (and, potentially, for you). - Need to design, implement and maintain a cost sharing relationship between all aircraft operators and ensure that costs are paid by everyone.
+- Aircraft operations by each party must be incidental to and within the scope of another business conducted by such party. - Number of Part 91 dry lessees is limited (usually no more than 3-4 is recommended depending on relationship of lessor and lessees) to avoid issues relating to unauthorized provision of common carriage. - Increased liability exposure for Part 91 lessee (and, potentially, for you). - Need to design, implement and maintain a cost sharing relationship between all aircraft operators and ensure that costs are paid by everyone.